pulumi/pulumi-hugo/themes/default/content/blog/helm-release-resource-for-kubernetes-generally-available/index.md

 ---
 title: "Helm Release Resource for Kubernetes Generally Available"

-h1: "Announcing General Availability of Helm Release Resource for Kubernetes"
+h1: "Helm Release Resource for Kubernetes Generally Available"

 # The date represents the post's publish date, and by default corresponds with
 # the date this file was generated.
 Posts with future dates are visible in development,